Trust / Logistics / 1973-present

 Short Answer

 FedEx and the Overnight Promise That Turned Time Into the Brand is a trust case about FedEx in 1973-present.
-The real FedEx move was not just overnight shipping.
-It was building an operating system where speed, certainty, tracking, and service recovery became visible enough to function as the brand.
+The real FedEx move reached beyond overnight shipping.
+It built an operating system where speed, certainty, tracking, and service recovery became visible enough to function as the brand.
 A service brand becomes durable when the promise is precise and the system makes the promise legible.
 If customers can see the time, the status, and the recovery path, the operation itself becomes the signal.

 Key Takeaways